NearNodeFlash/NearNodeFlash.github.io/docs/guides/global-lustre/readme.md

 ## NNF Data Movement Manager

-The NNF Data Movement Manager is responsible for monitoring these resources and uses it to mount the global lustre filesystem into each of the NNF DM Worker pods.
+The NNF Data Movement Manager is responsible for monitoring `lustrefilesystem` resources to mount (or umount) the global lustre filesystem in each of the NNF DM Worker pods.
 These pods run on each of the NNF nodes.
 This means with each addition or removal of `lustrefilesystems` resources, the DM worker pods restart to adjust their mount points.

 The NNF Data Movement Manager also places a finalizer on the `lustrefilesystem` resource to indicate that the resource is in use by Data Movement.
 This is to prevent the PV/PVC being deleted while they